ox-vgg/wise/docs/Install.md

 The WISE software depends on several python libraries and there are the following two ways to install these software dependencies.

- - Using [Conda](https://docs.conda.io/en/latest/) dependency management tool
+ - Using the [Conda](https://docs.conda.io/en/latest/) or [Mamba](https://mamba.readthedocs.io/en/latest/index.html) dependency management tool
  - Using Python's virtual environment [venv](https://docs.python.org/3/library/venv.html)

+## Option 1: Installation using conda / mamba
 Using the conda tool, the WISE software dependencies can be installed as follows.
+Please note:
+- We recommend you to use a recent version of conda (22 or greater) / mamba (1.4+).
+WISE might not work on lower versions of conda / mamba.
+- If you are using WISE on non-Intel platforms, edit `environment.yml` to remove the reference to `mkl`

 ```
 conda env create -f environment.yml